AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 By City

 The cost of auto insurance can vary significantly within your state, depending on the city you’re located in.
-West Valley City has the highest average cost of auto insurance ($2,358 annually), while Provo has the lowest ($2,119).
+West Valley City currently sees the highest average cost of auto insurance ($2,574 annually) among major cities, while Provo has the lowest average in our dataset at $2,315.

 CityAverage annual rate for car insurance